First published June 2017; updated May 2020

 Choice of sunscreen

-The British Association of Dermatologists (which works closely with the Irish Association of Dermatologists) recommend ‘high protection’ broad-spectrum sunscreens (offering protection against UVA and UVB), with an SPF of at least 30 and high UVA protection, in addition to protective clothing and shade.
+Choose broad-spectrum sunscreens (offering protection against UVA and UVB), with an SPF of at least 30+ for adults and 50+ for children, with high UVA protection, and water resistant, used in addition to protective clothing and shade.

 ‘More is better’